BlenDaniel/Thesis-Dataset-Generator/README.md

 # Useable Data Generator

-This is a repository to generate useable data from any github project.
+This is a repository to generate useable dataset of github project.
+The datasets will contain fields and propeties of a commit, like whether it is a bug, it's task type, committer experience in the project etc.

 1. Requirements
     - CSV: